The New Hosted Travel Agent Report, 2019

 Past Income Survey Results & Data

 Wow.
 Are you having an information hangover after this huge data party?
 No?
 You want more?!
 You animal, you.
-Take a look at our other income survey results:
+Take a look at an entire archive of our income survey results here!

 The Method to Our Madness

 The travel agents we polled for article were new hosted agents.
 If this segment is unfamiliar to you, check out this article, "What Is a Host Agency," which will give you a foundation for this unique sector of the travel industry.